DarkFunct/MemeCryptor/README.md

 The ransomware should only be ran in a VM environment.
 I accidentally ran it on my PC and encrypted around 200 GB of files before realizing, so please use it carefully.

-Even though I have provided a decryptor, I can not 100% guarantee that some file might be corrupted and unretrievable after encryption.
+Even though I have provided a decryptor, I can not 100% guarantee whether some file might be corrupted and unretrievable after encryption or not.

 With that said, I am not to be held responsible by anyone to any lost or damaged property as a result of using this ransomware.

 ## 4. Acknowledgement